jamescherti/org-ibullets.el/README.md

 - [flymake-bashate.el](https://github.com/jamescherti/flymake-bashate.el): A package that provides a Flymake backend for the bashate Bash script style checker.
 - [flymake-ansible-lint.el](https://github.com/jamescherti/flymake-ansible-lint.el): An Emacs package that offers a Flymake backend for `ansible-lint`.
 - [stripspace.el](https://github.com/jamescherti/stripspace.el): Ensure Emacs Automatically removes trailing whitespace before saving a buffer, with an option to preserve the cursor column.
+- [persist-text-scale.el](https://github.com/jamescherti/persist-text-scale.el): Ensure that all adjustments made with text-scale-increase and text-scale-decrease are persisted and restored across sessions.